miaoxw/RaspberryRouter/README.md

 OpenWRT is a simple solution to turning Raspberry Pi to a wireless router, but that is not my purpose.
 If we install OpenWRT, VPN server can't be built on the Raspberry Pi at the same time.
 So, the wireless router still needs to be set up on a more usual Linux distribution, for example, Raspbian.
 ##Memo
+###2015-12-06
+* The DIY router doesn't seem to have a wonderful stabilty...
+* If Raspberry Pi runs for over 48 hours, its throughput decreses dramatically.
+Once it is restarted, the performance goes back to the normal level.
+*The result remains to be investigated.*

 ###2015-12-01
 * VPN doesn't work...
 Port mapping is a HUGE problem.
 * I wonder wether a transparent HTTP proxy works?